lis-epfl/micro-502/docs/assignment/hardware_quickstart.rst

 Additionally, it is recommended to take off from a white part of the ground for best performance.

 These two examples are sufficient for finishing the task.
 Additional examples can be found at `Crazyflie Python library examples <https://github.com/bitcraze/crazyflie-lib-python/tree/master/examples>`_.
+Note that a timer is implemented in these examples that automatically disconnects the Crazyflie after 50 seconds.
+To change this cutoff time, modify the value in line 103.